gocd/www.go.cd/getting-started/part-1.md

     <dt>Task</dt>
     <dd>
       A task is typically a command which is configured to run as a part of the job it is in.
 Not every task needs to be a simple command, since tasks can be plugins.
 In this guide, the "./build" that was configured to run was a task.
-Go has
+GoCD has
       Ant, NAnt and Rake tasks as built-in tasks, but has many more optional plugins which can be installed.
 The most versatile built-in task is the one that was used in this guide, which is the "Custom Command".
 Whenever anyone asks the question, "Can GoCD run &lt;application-x&gt;?, the answer is always "Yes", because it can always be executed as a custom